easyml-code/ad-hoc/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 See the [LICENSE](./LICENSE) file for more details.